-When Eq.
-(A) is active, a self-sustained AMOC oscillation is exhibited in the theoretical model 581 (Fig. 12a).
-When artificially deactivating the anomalous advection in the upper branch $\left[q'\left(\overline{S_1} - \overline{S_2}\right)\right]$ 582 while leaving other processes unmodified, the AMOC exhibits a strongly damped oscillation (Fig. 583 12b), because of the absence of the positive salinity advection feedback that enhances the AMOC 584 anomaly.
-On the other hand, when the mean advection in the upper branch $[\overline{q}(S'1 - S'2)]$ is 585 deactivated, its weakening effect on the AMOC anomaly is eliminated, therefore leading to a runaway 586 587 tendency for q' (Fig. 12c).
+When Eqs.
+(A1)-(A6) are active, a self-sustained AMOC oscillation is exhibited in the theoretical model (Fig. 12a).
+When artificially deactivating the anomalous advection in the upper branch $[q'(\overline{S_1} - \overline{S_2})]$ while leaving other processes unmodified, the AMOC exhibits a strongly damped oscillation (Fig. 12b), because of the absence of the positive salinity advection feedback that enhances the AMOC anomaly.
+On the other hand, when the mean advection in the upper branch $[\overline{q}(S'1 - S'2)]$ is deactivated, its weakening effect on the AMOC anomaly is eliminated, therefore leading to a runaway tendency for q' (Fig. 12c).
 This further reveals the indispensability of the anomalous and mean advections in the upper AMOC limb for the North Atlantic Ocean-originated AMOC MCO.
-588